-Medical Insurance (OUT OF NETWORK - Patient Pays Doctor and Then Submits to Their Insurance Company Themselves for Reimbursement):
+Medical Insurance - ACCEPTED AS OUT OF NETWORK (Patient Pays Doctor's Office and Then Submits The Bill to Their Insurance Company Themselves to Be Applied to their Deductible OR for Reimbursement):

 Blue Cross/ Blue Shield